There are strict laws governing alcohol consumption in the UK.

 - for an adult to buy or attempt to buy alcohol on behalf of someone under 18

 - for someone under 18 to buy alcohol, attempt to buy alcohol or to be sold alcohol in any circumstances (unless acting at the request of the police or a weights and measures inspector)

 - for someone under 18 to drink alcohol in licensed premises, with one exception - 16 and 17 year olds accompanied by an adult can drink but not buy beer, wine and cider with a table meal

 - for an adult to buy alcohol for a person under 18 for consumption on licensed premises, except as above.

 Some towns have alcohol-free zones where nobody can drink in public.
 Even where these aren’t in place the police can take away alcohol or move young people on if they have been drinking.
 They could even be fined or arrested.

-There is now a much greater chance that drink-drivers will be caught, since breath testing methods have advanced dramatically over recent years.
+Remember - you can still be over the limit the morning after and there is now a much greater chance that drink-drivers will be caught, since breath testing methods have advanced dramatically over recent years.